Qepanna/goFlux/README.md

 quality check the results objectively (hence the no experience needed) and obtain high quality flux estimates from static chamber measurements (wonderful!).

+Look up [this webpage](https://qepanna.quarto.pub/goflux/) for a demonstration of the package usage.

 ### Import and measurement identification